robtweed/global_storage/Implementations.md

 - [Berkeley DB and LMDB](https://github.com/chrisemunt/mg-dbx-bdb)
 - [Redis](https://github.com/robtweed/ewd-redis-globals)

 Our [QEWD-JSdb](https://github.com/robtweed/qewd-jsdb) *databaseless* [Persistent JavaScript Objects](./QEWD-JSdb.md#qewd-jsdb-on-disk-or-in-memory-javascript-objects) abstraction of Global Storage can integrate directly with these abstracted Global Storage Implementations.
+When using QEWD-JSdb, all the Global Storage databases, both Native and abstractions, appear to behave identically.

-[Read this document](QEWD-JSdb.md#trying-out-qewd-jsdb-with-the-various-global-storage-databases) to learn how to try them out.
+[Read this document](QEWD-JSdb.md#trying-out-qewd-jsdb-with-the-various-global-storage-databases) to learn how to try them out with QEWD-JSdb.